Segelov Research Group

 The Segelov Research group is actively involved in several projects, each contributing to advancing knowledge in their respective fields.
 Summaries of these projects are provided below.

 Studies show that gender disparities are common within academic career paths.
-In Swizerland, women are well represented at all levels from Master’s programs and PhD programs until habilitation but are underrepresented at the associated and full professor level.
+In Switzerland, women are well represented at all levels from Master’s programs and PhD programs until habilitation but are underrepresented at the associated and full professor level.
 This tendency is also referred to as the scissor-shaped gender inequality curve.

 Figure: The scissor-shaped curve.
 From: Joyce et al. (2024) “Closing the scissor-shaped curve: Strategies to promote gender equality in academica” Cell 187(6): 1335-1342.